 - 2 tablespoons reduced-sodium soy sauce or tamari, or to taste

 - Freshly ground pepper to taste

-- 1/2 medium red bell pepper, sliced into very thin rings
+- 1/2 medium red bell pepper, sliced into thin strips

 - 1 cup loosely packed watercress leaves, with some stem (or shredded romaine lettuce)